 Blues' Carter Hutton: Tending twine Tuesday

-Hutton will patrol the crease against the Senators on Tuesday, Lou Korac of NHL.com reports.
+Hutton will protect the crease against the Penguins on Tuesday, Jeremy Rutherford of the St. Louis Post-Dispatch reports.

-Hutton will make his sixth straight appearance in goal, including two in relief.
-During his five-game starting streak, the netminder is 3-1-0 with a stellar 1.65 GAA.
-While it may be too soon to say for sure, it is starting to appear as though the 31-year-old has replaced Jake Allen as the No. 1 in St. Louis, for the time being.
+Hutton has managed a pedestrian 6-6-2 record in 20 contests this season along with a .892 save percentage.
+After stellar wins against Anaheim and San Jose, the netminder has given up eight tallies in his last two games, including a disappointing relief appearance versus the Capitals.
+Pheonix Copley will serve as the backup for both matchups Tuesday and Thursday, which means Hutton will be watching from the press box when the Blues travel to Minnesota.

 More News